virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 }
 ```

-See the [Placeholders](/reference/placeholders/) documentation for more information.
+Visit the [Placeholders](/reference/placeholders/) documentation page for more information.

 ## All Containers By Type
-Use `nodeType` parameter to select all container nodes by software type.
+The `nodeType` parameter is applied to select all containers built upon the same software stacks.

 See [Container Types](/reference/container-types/).